singhprincejeet/sentiment_analysis/README.md

 - add extra features and note differences.
 TODO: features such as emoticons,  pos and neg words, punctuations

  **Run 6** - Our genereated arff file with added attributes: Positive and negative word counts.
 Since we observed improvements with tf-idf (more wight on rare words), stemming (PorterStemmer) and stop word removal (From assignment 1), we also applied this to the new arff. *Also used lowercase on tokens as a part of normalization...*

+- We noticed this did not improve results, in fact made it worse because the many positive words were often used in a negative context and vice-versa.